opt-out-tools/start-here/README.md

 We currently have five tools we're working on to combat online misogyny.
 Here's a brief description of each tool:

-- **Browser Extension**: works like adBlocker, but removes misogyny instead of adverts
+- **Browser Extension**: works like adBlocker but removes misogyny instead of adverts
-- **Website**: allows an individual to not only support and inform themselves, but submit a report of online misogyny
+- **Website**: allows an individual to not only support and inform themselves but also submit a report of online misogyny
 - **Activism**: saying boo to the misogyny gooses
 - **Research**: understanding online misogyny and the problem domain
 - **Modeling**: modeling online misogyny